top of page

 We will close our concert series programming with one final concert on Saturday evening, November 22, and I am delighted that both Renée Jolles (violin) and James Wilson (cello) will be able to join me for this special evening.
 Renée and Jim have played virtually every Intimate Voices concert since 2009, as well as so many outreach events!
 We will be joined by our friend, violist Ramón Carrero-Martínez, who has been an active Intimate Voices participant over the past several years, and we all look forward to celebrating together with you on November 22.

 For this special occasion we have set our ticket price at $18 for all.
-Online ticket sales will open shortly, and tickets can also be purchased at the door by cash or check.
+Online ticket sales are now open (here) and tickets can also be purchased at the door by cash or check.
 Admission will include - as always! - wine, coffee and tea, light refreshments, and a reception with the musicians.

 And we are planning a full portfolio of community outreach events this final season.
 Stay tuned for the date of our free sensory/autism-friendly Family Program!